|O Crags (Three Finger Canyon)

 John, looking for a friend above the bolt on P2 of...

 John and that gurl with the ass chillin' like vill...

 Pat is impressed with antique protection

 That gurl with the ass thing, somewhere in the nei...

 May 29, 2010

-All of the rock on this route is friable.
+Was I on the wrong climb?!?
+All of the rock on this route is just rotten flakes.
 Might be considered 'excellent rock' if you're used to climbing on paper mache or something.
-Not one good hand or foothold.
-And almost all of my climbing has been on sandstone in the SW desert.
-The route has no pleasant characteristics whatsoever, except the view at the top, the camping in the area, and the proximity of Ray's Tavern in Green River.
+The route has no pleasant characteristics whatsoever, except the view at the top, the camping in the area, and the proximity to Ray's Tavern in Green River.
 One pitch had no way to protect it at all, others had only make believe protection on rock that would explode if you actually fell on your pro.
 Or was protected with one piece that was maybe 15 feet below the belay anchor....which would have failed anyway.
 Several bolts were either loose and/or not even drilled in all the way.
 Debatable whether the climb or the walk off is more irritating.
 Don't know why the instructions talk about a 60 meter rope for the rap off.
 No rap.
 Don't know why this climb has ANY stars.
 This is a climb you don't need to do.